robstoll/atrium/README.md

 # Internationalization

-We distinguish between to use cases.
-You might want to generate the [Report](#report) in a different language or you might want to use the [API in a different language](#api-in-a-different-language).
+We distinguish between two use cases.
+You might want to generate the [Report](#report) in a different language or/and you might want to use the [API in a different language](#api-in-a-different-language).

 ## Report
 Following on the example in [Write own Assertion Functions](#write-own-assertion-functions)